sriteja-it/Cryptoguard/README.md

 - On startup the backend applies a migration that sets a default quota of `5` to api keys that had no quota, so the UI will show the limit instead of "No limit".
 - The risk engine returns a `vulnerabilityScore` (0-100), `riskLevel`, and a `breakdown` explaining classical strength, quantum urgency, TLS and expiry penalties.
+- ## About Post-Quantum Cryptography (PQC)

+Post-Quantum Cryptography (PQC) refers to cryptographic algorithms—executed on classical hardware—that are mathematically secure against attacks from both classical and quantum computers.

+### Why PQC Matters
+Most modern digital security relies on public-key cryptography (like RSA and ECC) to protect data in transit and at rest.
+However, a sufficiently powerful quantum computer running **Shor’s Algorithm** will be capable of breaking these mathematical foundations, completely compromising global digital trust.

+Furthermore, the threat of **"Harvest Now, Decrypt Later"** means adversaries are capturing encrypted traffic today to decrypt it once quantum hardware matures.
+Implementing PQC now mitigates this immediate risk.

+### Core Approaches Included in this Project
+This implementation utilizes industry-standard, quantum-resistant mathematical frameworks, focusing primarily on:
+* **Lattice-Based Cryptography:** Leveraging hard geometric problems in high-dimensional vector spaces (e.g., ML-KEM/Kyber for encryption, ML-DSA/Dilithium for digital signatures).
+* **Hash-Based Signatures:** Relying on the inherent security of cryptographic hash functions for immutable digital signatures (e.g., LMS, XMSS, SPHINCS+).

+### Standards Alignment
+Our implementations align with the finalized standards established by the National Institute of Standards and Technology (NIST) Federal Information Processing Standards (FIPS).